Skip to content

 shed image history <tag> List layers (top-down) for a manifest

-shed image rm <tag> Remove a tag (blobs persist for prune to GC)
+shed image rm <ref\|digest\|label> Remove an image from the ref-index (blobs persist for prune to GC; blocked if a live shed/snapshot pins it)

-Tag updates don't propagate to existing sheds
+Re-pulling a ref doesn't propagate to existing sheds

 Why this matters